defenseunicorns/uds-cli/adr/0009-bundle-media-types.md

 ## Consequences

 All UDS CLI contributors need to become intimately familiar with the OCI spec and the `oras-go` client to understand the nuances of the bundle OCI artifact.
 This is a complex area of the codebase that will require careful maintenance and documentation to ensure that future contributors can understand the code and make changes without breaking existing functionality.

+## Footnotes

+1. This ADR is largely historical and serves as developer documentation for why bundle OCI artifacts are stuctured the way they are.
+This has been the case since UDS CLI's inception in August 2023.